drjofu/WebAPI-Dynamic-Angular-Forms/README.md

 # Installation
 ## Server
-Open FormsAutoGenerateWebApiServerCore2 in Visual Studio.
+Open and run FormsAutoGenerateWebApiServerCore2 in Visual Studio.
 Make sure it runs in Debug on Port 33554

 ## Client